 Watching Our Co-op Grow

-When I walked into our new facility, I could feel the energy.
+When I walked into our new facility on the first day of co-op, I could feel the energy.
 This is an exciting place to be!

 Seeing my kids meet up with their friends.
 Hearing the chatter of excited voices finding their new classes.
 Walking by the art room observing the creative hands at work.
 Seeing the action on the soccer field.
 Watching my three year old in his Kindermusik class.
 Connecting with moms during break.
 Walking into the youth room and joining with the middle and high school kids as they led the worship time.
 They were loud.
 It was vibrant!